Faculty Annual Report

 • Set up a meal plan.
 Meal plan options for both commuter and resident students can be found at njitdining.com.

-• Take your placement test.
-Incoming first-year students are required to take placement tests.
-Go to njit.edu/placement to register or learn about exemptions.
+• Take your placement assessment.
+Incoming first-year students are required to take English and math placement assessment.
+Go to njit.edu/placement for further details and to learn about exemptions.

 • Attend New Student Orientation!